sakwamatsotso/origin/README.md

 ## Description
 This webpage highlights in summary of what I have learned in RPA class, week 1.
 HTML and CSS were used for coding and styling the code.
 VS application was picked on because it is an open source code and more user friendly
 ## Setup/Installation Requirements
 To install VS code, you download a free version from the internet and any computer running on windows latest version.
-HTML is simple to use, and will run in all most all browsers such a Chrome/edge/Mozilla etc. The webpage is current hosted on github, for learning purposes
+HTML is simple to use, and will run in all most all browsers such a Chrome/edge/Mozilla etc. The webpage is current hosted on github, for learning purposes.
+Find the page here: https://sakwamatsotso.github.io/origin/
 ## Known Bugs
 There are no known bugs at the moment.
 The page is though still under development.
 ## Technologies Used